Rafdegus/Jogo_Pedra_Papel_Tesoura/README.md

-A simple game of "Rock, Paper, Sicssors made in Python
+A simple game of "Rock, Paper, Scissors made in Python